robchambers/motorshed/readme.md

 # Motorshed

+See http://www.motorshed.io for a gallery and more info on this project.

 Motorshed is an open-source project to explore and visualize traffic patterns using beautiful, stylized maps.

 A **Motorshed Map** shows the flow of traffic to (or from) a single point on the map (origin point),